lucasfcosta/blog/_posts/2017-01-02-How-to-Write-Assertions-Right.md

 ## Get in touch!

-**If you have any doubts, thoughts or if you disagree with anything I've written, please share it with me in the comments below or reach me at [@lfernandescosta on twitter](https://twitter.com/lfernandescosta)**.
+**If you have any doubts, thoughts or if you disagree with anything I've written, please share it with me in the comments below or reach me at [@thewizardlucas on twitter](https://twitter.com/thewizardlucas)**.
 I'd love to hear what you have to say and do any corrections if I made any mistakes.

 **Thanks for reading this!**